juanma-wp/enterprise-block-editor/Module 10 Security and Accessibility/01 Accessibility in Blocks.md

 # Accessibility in Blocks

-Accessibility is a fundamental aspect of WordPress development, especially when creating custom blocks for the Block Editor.
-As WordPress developers, we have a responsibility to ensure that our blocks are usable by everyone, including people with disabilities.
+As a WordPress developer, you have a responsibility to ensure that your blocks are usable by everyone, including people with disabilities.

 In this lesson, we'll explore how to develop blocks that meet Web Content Accessibility Guidelines standards and how to test them using screen readers and other accessibility testing tools.